DoctorPok42/WhatsUp/README.md

 cd server && npm install
 ```

-3. Rename `.env.example` to `.env` and fill in the required environment variables (for both the client and server)
+3. Rename `.env.example` to `.env` and fill in the required environment variables (for both client and server)

 4. Start the server